I’m a recorder player.

 - 2019: I cofounded the early music ensemble The Imperfect Pearl.

 - 2018: I won the First Prize at the International Early Music Competition in Gijón with Vox Tremula.

 - 2016: 1st professional recording: my arrangement of Bach’s cello suite Nr.
 5 for recorder & basso continuo.

 - 2012: I cofounded recorder consort Vox Tremula.

-- 2009-2015: studying at Conservatorio Superior de Música Manuel Castillo de Sevilla.
+- 2011-2015: I studied at Conservatorio Superior de Música Manuel Castillo de Sevilla.
 Thank you to Vicente Parrilla & Bárbara Sela (recorder, consort and chamber music), to Ventura Rico & Juan Carlos Rivera (chamber music), to Andrés Cea (acoustics, harmony and historical performance) and to Alejandro Casal for being my weekly accompanist.